Viiic98/holbertonschool-machine_learning/math/0x00-linear_algebra/README.md

 	- You are not allowed to use any loops or conditional statements
 	- You may use: import numpy as np
 	- You can assume that mat1 and mat2 are never empty

+#### Saddle Up
+- Function def np_matmul(mat1, mat2): that performs matrix multiplication:
+	- You can assume that mat1 and mat2 are numpy.ndarrays
+	- You are not allowed to use any loops or conditional statements
+	- You may use: import numpy as np
+	- You can assume that mat1 and mat2 are never empty